Destinations Greece Athens

 Design Hotels-member · mid-century interiors

-Direct Acropolis view from south rooms + Sense rooftop
+Acropolis view from the Sense rooftop + upper street rooms

 The promenade is pedestrian-only — no cars after 9 a.m.